Vitamin B12 Deficiency

 How is vitamin B12 deficiency diagnosed?

 Your healthcare provider will ask about your signs and symptoms and examine you.
-He may also order blood tests to check the level of vitamin B12 in your body or to find the cause of your deficiency.
+He or she may also order blood tests to check the level of vitamin B12 in your body or to find the cause of your deficiency.

 How is vitamin B12 deficiency treated?